hasanmohsin/hasanmohsin.github.io/_posts/2021-4-10-CSC412-ComSciCom-Entropy.md

 ## Conclusion

 I hope that this post shed some light regarding entropy, and its appearance in many fields.
 The key takeaway from this is that entropy is a very natural consequence that comes out of reasoning about how "likely" a set of probability distributions are.
 Given how general its derivation is, it shouldn't be so surprising that entropy pops up all over the place.
 Given its interpretation as the "likelihood of a distribution", it also intuitively makes sense why we often maximize it in various inference problems.

+## Further Reading

+If you are interested in this topic, I recommend checking out the links below (in addiiton to the references):

+1. ["Principle of Maximum Entropy" Wikipedia Page](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy) - the idea of maximizing entropy as giving us a reasonable probability distribution under uncertainty can be expanded to a general principle for inference (either used alongside, or replacing Bayesian inference).
+2. ["Jaynes' MaxEnt Paper"](https://bayes.wustl.edu/etj/articles/rational.pdf) - Jaynes was a big proponent of the Principle of Maximum Entropy, and this paper discusses its use as a framework for inference.
+3. ["Leonard Susskind's Lectures on Statistical Mechanics"](https://www.youtube.com/watch?v=D1RzvXDXyqA) - if you are interested in how probabilistic concepts show up in physics, I recommend these legendary lectures by Prof. Susskind.
+He starts out with basic notions of probability as a starting point for deriving the laws of thermodynamics.

 ## References <a name="References"></a>